 He could not look away, no matter how loudly his thoughts were screaming at him to do so.
 This was his sole moment of weakness.
 He watched her sit and swim for many hours, and by the time the sun first hinted it was going to rise, he found himself yearning for her more than he believed was possible.

 This is foolish, he thought.
 She was just a mermaid, a rare and strange species that was completely different than anything else he'd seen before.
-She didn't know he existed, and he didn't even know her name or anything about her.
-As far as he was concerned, only an idiot would fall for a girl like that, and he couldn't let his thoughts linger on her too much.
+She didn't know he existed, and he knew absolutely nothing about her.
+As far as he was concerned, only an idiot would fall for a girl like that, and he shouldn't let his thoughts linger so much.

 He forced his eyes away.
 He had to get back to the others.
 He knew Rin and Ah-Uhn wouldn't worry, but Jaken was a different story, not to mention Toukijin remained in his ungrateful care.
-He had to get away from the mermaid as soon as possible.
+He had to get away from this girl as soon as possible.

-He began turning around to see the girl one last time, but he stopped himself.
+He began turning around to see her one last time, but stopped himself.
 He knew that if he looked again, he wouldn't be able to turn away for quite some time.